Ethereum Vs Bitcoin – Differences and Similarities

 Ethereum Vs Bitcoin – Key Similarities

 Ethereum and Bitcoin are both open blockchain systems.
 They sit on their own P2P networks.
 Anyone is free to view transactions and participate.
-Both networks only require tokens for access.
+Both networks require tokens for access.

 Anyone can contribute code to the underlying technology or build higher level applications.
 Both systems are built using open source software.
 This software is maintained by volunteers, globally.